Skip to the main content

 Electroneurophysiology Technologist

-Electroneurophysiology technologists use sensitive electronic diagnostic equipment to record and evaluate the electrical activity of patients' central and peripheral nervous systems to assist physicians in diagnosing diseases, injuries and abnormalities.
+Electroneurophysiology technologists use sensitive electronic diagnostic equipment to record and measure the electrical activity of patients’ central and peripheral nervous systems.
+This information can help doctors diagnose injuries, tumours, epilepsy, and other disorders.

 Contact